12 footballers forever living in the shadow of their more successful siblings

 1. Federico Higuain

-Federico may not have hit the same footballing heights as his little brother Gonzalo, but he’s managed to forge a pretty decent career for himself nonetheless.
-He moved to Europe with Istanbul giants Besiktas in 2006 but struggled for form in his one and only season in Turkey.
+Federico moved to Europe around the same time as younger brother Gonzalo in 2008 but struggled for form in his one and only season in Turkey with Besiktas.
 After a solid spell back in Argentina, the older brother headed Stateside with Columbus Crew, where the diminutive playmaker has averaged close to a goal every three games and was a runner-up in the 2015 MLS Cup.

 A solid career, then, but unlike his superstar sibling at Juventus, Federico is unlikely to attract a bid of £90m for his services.
 But as he told FIFA.com in 2013: “Honestly, it doesn’t bother me that people want to talk about Gonzalo all the time.
 I don’t feel any bitterness."